urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

 Parameter | Description
 --------- | -----------
-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve UserProject entities from ID | The ID of the UserProject entity to retrieve.
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve UserProject relations from ID | The ID of the UserProject relation to retrieve.

 ## Get Comments from specific project